 Another method used to control weeds is to till the field, form beds and irrigate prior to planting.
 This will encourage the germination of the weed seeds.
 The field can then be sprayed with a nonselective herbicide or rotary hoed to kill the weeds.
-After the weeds have been destroyed, the endive and escarole can be planted.
+After the weeds have been destroyed, the radicchio is planted.
 Disking will eliminate germinated weeds but will also expose new weed seed that may germinate and cause a second flush of weeds.

 Cultivation and hoeing can be used to control weeds in a planted field but must be done with care.
 Rows and beds must be carefully planted and the cultivation equipment must be carefully aligned.
 Hand hoeing can also be utilized.
-Fields should be disked after harvest to eliminate any weeds present and to prevent the weeds from flowering and spreading seed.

-Crop rotation allow the use of different herbicides that are not registered on endive or escarole.
-Crop rotation also promotes different Cultural Practices and planting times that will aid in weed control.
+Crop rotations allow the use of different herbicides that are not registered on radicchio.
+Crop rotation also promotes different cultural practices and planting times that will aid in weed control.